jlblumberg/oystercard/README.md

 ## <a name="Future Work">Future Work</a>

-Unfortunately I did not get to complete this challenge.
-Next up was using the Extract Class methodology to create a JourneyLog class from Journey, and use it to un-couple some of the more coupled features of the program.
+On a revisit of the project, in order to reduce coupling in the code, I would extract a JourneyLog class from Journey.